 - Agriculture.
 Species such as Canada thistle invade farm fields, lowering yields and requiring time and money to control.

 - Range lands and grass lands.
 Species such as leafy spurge and spotted knapweed can wreak havoc on ranch lands and native prairie, out-competing desirable vegetation and reducing forage yields and quality.

 - Natural areas.
 Species such as buckthorn and garlic mustard have spread aggressively in our native woodlands, crowding out native plants, leading to significant decreases in native shrubs and ground covers.

 - Recreation.
 Invasive aquatic plants such as Eurasian water milfoil can impact fishing and boating by degrading fish habitat and clogging boat motors.

 The Midwest Invasive Plant Network (MIPN) has published an excellent booklet to address why we should care about invasive species: InvasivesBrochure.pdf (bugwoodcloud.org)

 The City of Maplewood encourages residents and businesses to control invasive species on their properties.
 Some invasive plants are also considered noxious weeds.
 State law and Maplewood ordinance (Section 18-31) require that residents and businesses control noxious weeds on their property.

-- The Minnesota Noxious Weed Law lists 22 invasive plant species that are regulated in the state.
+- The Minnesota Noxious Weed Law lists invasive terrestrial plant species that are regulated in the state.
 They are divided into categories: Eradicate, Control, Restricted, and Specially Regulated.
 New species moving into Minnesota undergo a thorough scientific assessment by the Minnesota Invasive Species Advisory Council (MISAC) to determine whether it is necessary to add them to the list.
 Several of the species on this list are present in Maplewood.